Fleafa/VoronUsers/printer_mods/MCMBen/Voron0_Trident_Skirt/README.md

 ![image](./Images/Trident_Skirt_Render.png)

-The display housing requires a specific assembly order:
+The display housing requires a specific assembly order (see images folder for more):
 1. Add heatset inserts to display_middle
 2. Add VHB to display_front where the screen_insert will go
 3. Hook display_middle on to display_front